FelixFelicis555/Metro-Fare-Calculator/README.md

 ## **Singa Metro Authority (SMA) Fare Calculator**
 This project implements a fare calculation system for Singa Metro Authority's (SMA) public transport.
 Commuters can calculate their total fares based on the lines traveled, time of travel (peak/non-peak), and daily/weekly fare caps.
 The design is flexible, enabling the future addition of new lines, rules, and stations.
+Most metro systems utilize smartcards to track individual passenger journeys and apply the fare calculations automatically.

 ## **🚀 Features**
 - **Dynamic Fare Calculation**: Calculates fares based on the line combinations  and peak/non-peak hour rules.